sakots/sakots/README.md

 ## To do (if possible)

 - A new oekaki BBS script.
-- Or incorporate PaintBBS_NEO and Shi-Painter into Preroma, Mastodon, Misky, etc.
+- Or incorporate PaintBBS_NEO and Shi-Painter into Preroma, Mastodon, Misskey, etc.

 ## How to reach me